abhatem/soundy/README.md

 soundy
 ======

-A simple c++ application that reads video input from webcam to a specified color and play a sound relative to it's position.
+A simple c++ application that reads video input from a webcam to detect a specified color then plays a sound relative to it's position.
-It depends on OpenCV and portaudio
+It depends on OpenCV and portaudio.

+cmake is used for building the project.

+TODO:
+add comments
+add config options
+create a nice GUI for the app